By Alka Gurha Oct. 19, 2018

 Since time immemorial, our social norms have thrived on dictating “acceptable” feminine behaviour.
 Women have been told over and over again to be docile and likeable and not angry.
 You see, only men can afford to be angry – their anger is, after all, a proof of their masculinity and valour.
 For women however, our anger is nothing but unpalatable behaviour.
 For instance, every time I had a disagreement with someone in the family, the first thing my mother would remind me was to not get angry and apologise instead.
 Each time some uncle hugged me and I felt uncomfortable, I was told, “Don’t make an issue”, and each time a boy slapped my shoulder on way to college, I was told to keep calm and change the route.
 Since I was a teenager, much before the days of #MeToo, I wondered why was my brother never asked to tame his anger.

-Only recently, Serena Williams’ expression of rage during the US Open finals was casually deemed a “hysterical, hormonal outburst”.
+Last September, Serena Williams’ expression of rage during the US Open finals was casually deemed a “hysterical, hormonal outburst”.
 And, closer home, Tanushree Dutta’s allegations against Nana Patekar were excused by justifying her anger as an outcome of her “periods” and “bad mood”.